squidfunk/mkdocs-material/docs/writing/code-blocks.md

 `linenums`

-:   This option will add line numbers to _all_ code blocks.
-If you wish to add
+:   :octicons-milestone-24: Default: `false` · This option will add line numbers
-    line numbers to _some_, but not all code blocks, consult the section on [adding line numbers][9] later in this document, which also contains some tips on working with line numbers:
+    to _all_ code blocks.
+If you wish to add line numbers to _some_, but not all code blocks, consult the section on [adding line numbers][9] later in this document, which also contains some tips on working with line numbers:

     ``` yaml
     markdown_extensions: